 - Dinner: Le Pain Quotidien's lentil & avocado salad with two slices of freshly baked bread

 - Breakfast: 1 dark chocolate hazelnut Luna bar

 - Lunch: half of a falafel wrap from Trader Joe’s, 6 oz. raspberries, and 5 oz. blueberries

 - Dinner: 2 homemade tacos with sautéed peppers/onions, tofu, lettuce, salsa, mashed avocado with taco seasoning, vegan Daiya cheese on 2 flour tortillas

 - Dessert: half of a homemade vegan chocolate chip cookie

-- Snack: piece of fresh baked sourdough baguette with hummus
+- Snack: piece of freshly baked sourdough baguette with hummus

 - Breakfast: bowl of strawberries and blueberries; 1 whole wheat pita pocket dipped in almond butter